andreidina04/blackjack/README.md

 - The computer draws cards automatically until it reaches a score of 17 or higher.
 - The winner of the round is displayed, and the general score is updated.

+## Features
+- Supports multiple rounds in a single session
+- Persistent scoring between rounds
+- Automatic Blackjack detection
+- Handles Ace as 1 or 11 depending on the score
+- Draws and bust scenarios handled correctly

+## Scoring
+- Wins, losses, and draws are tracked throughout the session
+- General score is displayed after each round

+## Notes
+- This is a terminal-based game; no GUI is included.
+- Can be used as a learning project for beginners to understand control flow, lists, and functions in Python.